vmware/vks-validated-solutions/VKS-Migrations/README.md

 - Application data is present and writable.
 - Services and ingress are reachable.
 - Authentication and external integrations work.
-- Helm, GitOps or package-manager state is healthy.
+- Helm, GitOps, or package-manager state is healthy.
 - The agreed rollback and retention period has elapsed.

 ## Support and validation

 Before using these patterns:

-1. Confirm compatibility with the source and destination Kubernetes, VKS, vCenter and CSI versions.
+1. Confirm compatibility with the source and destination Kubernetes, VKS, vCenter, and CSI versions.
 2. Review third-party tools under your organisation's support and security policies.
 3. Rehearse migration and rollback with representative data.
-4. Confirm storage policy, networking, security and quota requirements.
+4. Confirm storage policy, networking, security, and quota requirements.
 5. Retain an independent, application-consistent backup.